square/curtains/README.md

 _Lift the curtain on Android Windows!_

-_Curtains_ provides centralized APIs for dealing with Android windows.
+Curtains provides centralized APIs for dealing with Android windows.

-Here are a few use cases that _Curtains_ enables:
+Here are a few use cases that Curtains enables:

 * Intercepting touch events on all windows: for logging, detecting frozen frames on touch, fixing known [bugs](https://issuetracker.google.com/issues/156666934) or ignoring touch events during transitions.
 * Knowing when root views are detached, e.g. to detect if they might be leaking ([LeakCanary](https://github.com/square/leakcanary)).
-* Listing all attached root views for debugging ([Radiography](https://github.com/square/radiography) or test purposes ([Espresso](https://github.com/android/android-test/blob/master/espresso/core/java/androidx/test/espresso/base/RootsOracle.java)).
+* Listing all attached root views for debugging ([Radiography](https://github.com/square/radiography)) or test purposes ([Espresso](https://github.com/android/android-test/blob/master/espresso/core/java/androidx/test/espresso/base/RootsOracle.java)).

+## Table of contents

 * [Usage](#usage)
 * [FAQ](#faq)
 * [License](#license)

 ## Usage

-**This library is `minSdkVersion(21)`** and otherwise a no-op.

 Add the `curtains` dependency to your library or app's `build.gradle` file: